-Students are expected to attend lectures, complete the readings, and contribute to class discussion, but attendance is not required due to public health safety.
+Students are expected to attend lectures, complete the readings, and contribute to class discussion.
+Attendance will be taken each class and is part of the course grade.
+Each student is permitted two unexcused absences.
+Due to public health safety, if a student needs to miss class for a health reason, the absence will be excused if the student emails Professor Rogers within 36 hours of the missed class period.
+If a student is absent for 3 or more consecutive classes due to health reasons, excused absences will require documentation of the health reason (e.g., from University Health Services).
 If unable to attend a lecture, Professor Rogers will make an honest effort to post recorded lectures to Canvas.
 It, however, will not be assured that all lecture material will be recorded (e.g., due to technical difficulties).
 Regardless of attendance, all students will be responsible for all material covered in lecture.